 Are You Guilty Of Attention Seeking Behavior?

 Have you ever made a statement to someone just to see their reaction?
 Maybe you've told a parent, friend, or partner, "Everyone would be better off if I killed myself."
 Often, statements like these are a call for attention rather than a true suicidal desire.
-You might say them in order to get a reaction that makes you feel like someone else is paying attention to you.
+You might say this to them in order to get a reaction that makes you feel like someone else is paying attention to you.
 And even if their response is negative or angry, it feels good to be noticed.

 The problem is that this is a very dramatic and unhealthy way of getting attention from people who you care about, and who presumably you would like to care about you.
 People learn these behaviors out of fear.
 In fact, you may not even realize that what you are doing is attention seeking behavior.

 We all need attention and to feel like our friends and family care about us.
 Why is attention seeking behavior such a poor choice in handling your need for attention?
 It's because this behavior puts a strain on the other people in your life.
-You may get more attention in the short-term, but in the long-term, their feelings of love and care for you may diminish as they get tired of this manipulative behavior.
+You may get more attention in the short-term, but in the long-term, their feelings of love and caring for you may diminish as they get tired of this manipulative behavior.
 And yes, it is a form of manipulation.

 Fortunately, by reading this article, you can learn whether you are engaging in attention-seeking behavior, and learn how to find better methods of meeting your own emotional needs.